 - (E) Drug pricing information provided to the department or a vendor designated by the department for the purposes of establishing the average acquisition cost pursuant to this section shall be confidential and shall be exempt from disclosure under the California Public Records Act (Chapter 3.5 (commencing with Section 6250) of Division 7 of Title 1 of the Government Code). - (F) Prior to the implementation of an average acquisition cost methodology, the department shall collect data through a survey of pharmacy providers, including specific data from pharmacy providers that dispense specialty drugs, for purposes of establishing a professional fee for dispensing, including a professional fee for dispensing specialty drugs, in compliance with federal Medicaid requirements.
-The department shall not implement average acquisition cost methodology without adjusting and implementing the pharmacy professional fee for dispensing pursuant to the survey. - (i) The department shall seek stakeholder input on the retail pharmacy factors and elements used for the pharmacy survey relative to both average acquisition costs and dispensing costs.
-Any adjustment to the dispensing fee shall not exceed the aggregate savings associated with the implementation of the average acquisition cost methodology. - (ii) For specialty drug products provided by pharmacy providers pursuant to subdivision (f) of Section 14105.3, a differential professional fee or payment for services to provide specialized care may be considered as part of the contracts established pursuant to that section. - (G) When the department implements the average acquisition cost methodology, the department shall update the Medi-Cal claims processing system to reflect the average acquisition cost of drugs not later than 30 days after the department has established average acquisition cost pursuant to subparagraph (A). - (H) Notwithstanding any other provision of law, if the department implements average acquisition cost pursuant to clause
+The department shall adjust the pharmacy professional fee for dispensing pursuant to the survey results and shall propose the adjusted pharmacy professional fee for dispensing to the Legislature for approval through the budget process by an enactment of statutory authorization.
+The department shall not implement the average acquisition cost methodology without adjusting and implementing until the pharmacy professional fee for dispensing has been adjusted pursuant to the survey and until statutory authorization of the adjusted pharmacy professional fee for dispensing has been enacted through the budget process. - (i) The department shall seek stakeholder input on the retail pharmacy factors and elements used for the pharmacy survey relative to both average acquisition costs and dispensing costs. - (ii) For specialty drug products provided by pharmacy providers pursuant to subdivision (f) of Section 14105.3, a differential professional fee or payment for services to provide specialized care may be considered as part of the contracts established pursuant to that section. - (G) When the department implements the average acquisition cost methodology, the department shall update the Medi-Cal claims processing system to reflect the average acquisition cost of drugs not later than 30 days after the department has established average acquisition cost pursuant to subparagraph (A). - (H) Notwithstanding any other provision of law, if the department implements average acquisition cost pursuant to clause